chancehowarth33/personal_projects/cache_simulator/README.md

 # Cache Simulator
-Thos project is written in C and is a cache simulator.
-The main class is the csim.c file and it uses the other heap allocation files to check the effectivness of the cache.
+This code is a cache simulator written in C. It simulates a cache's behavior by replaying memory access traces, typically from tools like Valgrind, and outputs statistics about cache hits, misses, and evictions.
+The simulator uses the Least Recently Used (LRU) policy for cache replacement.